 2. Use the Rule of 60-30-10

 Try to divy up your color palette using the old, but functional 60-30-10 design rule.
-This rule suggest that 60 percent of your primary color should be reserved for your walls interior and exterior.
-30 percent of your secondary color reserved for your furniture, and 10 percent of your accent color is for accessories and home decoration.
-This color division will also ensure uniformity and create symmetrical a design throughout your home both inside and outside.
+This rule suggests that 60 percent of your room/house should be in your primary color (in an interior room this would be the walls, on an exterior this would be the body of the house).
+30 percent would be in your secondary color (in an interior this would be the furniture, on an exterior this would be the gables), and 10 percent would be an accent color (for interiors this would be the accessories and home decoration, for exteriors this would be the trim).
+This color division will also ensure uniformity and create a symmetrical design throughout your home both inside and out.

-Take into consideration the permanent materials on your homes exterior.
-If you have a stone foundation, wooden patios, or brick, try to pick a color that compliments these permanent fixtures.
+Take into consideration the permanent materials on your home’s exterior.
+If you have a stone foundation, wooden patios, or brick detailing, try to pick a color that compliments these permanent fixtures.
 It is always a good idea to grab paint samples, go outside and place the desired paint next to your permanent fixtures to gauge its compatibility.
-A good example would be, if you have a rustic grey stone facade on your home and you have always wanted to add a splash of red as an accent.
-Go outside, and hold a red paint sample adjacent to your rustic grey stone facade to compare its compatibility.
-It is often surprising how many colors are hidden within these elements.
-It is not uncommon to start noticing colors that you had not even noticed before.
+A good example would be if you have a rustic grey stone facade on your home and you have always wanted to add a splash of red as an accent.
+Go outside, and hold a red paint sample adjacent to the stone to compare its compatibility.
+It is often surprising how many colors are hidden within elements like stone.
+It is not uncommon to start noticing colors that you hadn’t even noticed before.

 Design is only as complicated as you make it…

 Using these 3 tips when selecting colors for the interior and exterior of your home will make the color selection process much easier.
-Happy painting.
 If all else fails, feel free to ask us about getting you connected with a color consultant!
 We work with some great interior decorators that can guide you through the process.
-Till next time!
+Happy painting!